What are good sources of demographic and socioeconomic information for states, counties, and cities?

 Social Science Data Analysis Network (SSDAN)

-University of Michigan-based organization that creates demographic media, including user guides, websites, and hands-on classroom computer materials, using U.S. census data.
+Creates demographic media such as user guides, websites, and hands-on classroom computer materials, using U.S. census data.
 Provides charts to visualize trends, allows data downloads, and creates interactive maps.
+Based at the University of Michigan’s Population Studies Center.

 For Wisconsin data, see also: